 - Organize courses and training into “levels,” so employees have to complete lower levels to “unlock” higher ones

 There are several different software solutions you can use to gamify your training content, including options from companies like Perkville.
 Making professional development more fun will enhance self-paced learning and encourage employees to continue training on their own time.

 But perhaps more important is that self-paced learning is beneficial for employees.
-By encouraging independent learning you are helping with retention and providing a way for employees to review materials as-needed.
+By encouraging independent learning you are helping with learning retention and providing a way for employees to review materials as needed.
 This allows employees to learn at their own speed, ensuring they get the most out of the training materials.

 To learn about how a Digital Adoption Platform such as Whatfix can help your organization with self-paced learning, schedule a free demo with our experts.